How ToWindows

 If you use OneDrive, Google Drive, or another cloud storage service, there’s a chance your Excel file was backed up automatically.
 Here’s how to check:

-1. Go to the Cloud Storage Service: Open your cloud storage (e.g., OneDrive, Google Drive).
+1. Go to the Cloud Storage Service: Log in & open your cloud storage (e.g., OneDrive, Google Drive).

 2. Check the Recent Files: Look at the recent activity or files in your cloud storage.
 You may find a version of the Excel file that was automatically saved during your session.